 Mr. Hupy is the Public Services Area Administrator for the City of Ann Arbor.
 In this capacity, Mr. Hupy oversees several major city departments, including water and sewer operations, solid waste, project management and systems planning and coordinates long-term asset planning and construction across interdependent operations.
 He currently is administering the ongoing reconstruction of the Ann Arbor Wastewater Treatment Plant.
 Prior to being appointed to his position in 2011, Mr. Hupy held various leadership roles with the City, including Manager of both the Field Operations and Systems Planning Units.
 Through his work with the City, Mr. Hupy has also gained significant experience in utility rate design.
 Mr. Hupy is a registered professional engineer, and holds multiple certifications through the Department of Environmental Quality.
 He earned a bachelor’s degree in civil engineering from Michigan Technological University.

-Mr. Munfakh is a member of the Plymouth Township Commission, the Michigan Board of Professional Engineers, and the Plymouth Township Board of Trustees.
-He also serves as Chairman for the Arab American and Chaldean Council, in addition to serving as a trustee of the foundation board of Henry Ford College.
-In addition, he formally served as President, Chairman of the Board and Principal-in-Charge at Ayers, Lewis Norris & May Inc., in Ann Arbor, Michigan.
+Mr. Munfakh serves as Chairman for the Arab American and Chaldean Council, in addition to serving as a trustee of the foundation board of Henry Ford College.
+He formerly served on the Plymouth Township Planning Commission and the Plymouth Township Board of Trustees, as well as the Michigan Board of Professional Engineers.
+In addition, Mr. Munfakh previously served as President, Chairman of the Board and Principal-in-Charge at Ayers, Lewis Norris & May Inc., in Ann Arbor, Michigan.
 Mr. Munfakh is a graduate of Louisiana State University with a Bachelor of Science in Civil Engineering and has completed graduate work in Civil Engineering at the University of Michigan.